Email Hosting Unravelled

-- allow it in to the account's mailbox, but send a copy elsewhere (forward it to a different email account), or
+- allow it in to the account's mailbox, but send a copy elsewhere (forward a copy to a different email account), or

-- if this mailbox is set to 'disabled' ('The Master is not at home'), forward all email to another specified email account, and never allow any emails into this account's mailbox at all
+- if this mailbox is set to 'disabled' ('The Master is not at home'), forward all email to a different email account, and never allow any emails into this account's mailbox.

 Manage Your Mailbox(es)

-Just because you have seen email in your inbox, do NOT assume that it has been deleted from the mailbox and has created room for more email to arrive.
+Just because you have seen email in your inbox, do NOT assume that it has been deleted from the mailbox.

 If a mailbox is full, it can't receive new emails.